Medical Causation & Evidence Assessment

 Typically 72-hour turnaround, with expedited review available.

-Every Medical Insightz report is an independent clinical review, authored and certified by a licensed physician, cited to the record, and structured for demand, deposition, mediation, or trial.
-Objective medical judgment — issued under a clinician’s name.
+Every Medical Insightz report reflects an independent clinical review, authored by our team of licensed physicians, fully cited to the record, and structured for demand, deposition, mediation, or trial.
+Objective medical judgment, grounded in the record.